CompSciLauren/stardew-valley-cozy-clothing-mod/README.md

-# stardew-valley-cozy-clothing-mod
+# Stardew Valley Cozy Clothing Mod

-A Stardew Valley mod that adds cozy clothing and automatically changes your character's clothing to pajamas when at home.
+> A Stardew Valley mod that adds cozy clothing and automatically changes your character's clothing to pajamas when at home.